 Titan A.E. was the second theatrical feature from Fox Animation Studios after the successful Anastasia (1997).
 Titan A.E. was to be a cutting edge hybrid of traditional 2D animation and CG and went into development with Art Vitello as director.
 He was eventually fired and replaced by Anastasia directors Don Bluth and Gary Goldman.
 Talking about taking over directing duties and the difficulties that followed, Goldman said, “The problem was that for 18 months the film was in production with another director and producer.
 They had spent $30M and ended up with little except quite a bit of pre-production artwork.
 We had to start over and were given a $55M budget to get it done.
 The schedule was condensed to 19 months, in order to meet the budget requirements, plus we had to battle with the creative execs at Fox as we raced to the finish line.
 Not fun filmmaking.”

-FOX fully financed Titan A.E. and former chairman Bill Mechanic stated that the budget was $85 million.
+The budget for Titan A.E. was $85 million, which included the aborted development costs and FOX fully financed.
 With 2D animation on its way to the graveyard and the burgeoning investment into 3D animation, FOX apparently gave up on traditional animation part way through the production of Titan A.E.
 Back in 1994, FOX constructed a 66,000-square-foot animation studio in Phoenix, Arizona, which produced Anastasia and in February 2000, a few months before the release of Titan A.E., Fox fired two-thirds of the 320 employees.

 In late 1999, when Titan A.E. was being touted as a potential blockbuster, FOX partnered with numerous corporations for tie-ins.
 Hasbro handled a toy line, there was Dark Horse Comics, Penguin Books and clothiers Cranky Boy, Changes and Channel K. Even with the additional exposure and a pricey marketing campaign — as the release date of June 16, 2000 grew closer, tracking was weak for the movie.